it's normal to have questions

 In therapy, we create a relationship (a unique one at that!) to help you bring those feelings up to be safely experienced and now responded to in the way(s) you needed before.
 With compassion, empathy, sincere belief, and support.
 This is how we release the past and free ourselves from having to “manage” all the freaking time.

 And in this process, we also release your inner badass.
 That core part of you that is strong, fierce, knows what’s up and how to do life.
 That’s the key to sustainable change – the kind that persists long past the time you spend in therapy.

-As a psychotherapist, it is not within my professional scope to prescribe medication, however I can support you in a number of ways.
+As psychotherapists, it is not within our professional scopes to prescribe medication, however we can support you in a number of ways.

 - Help you explore what makes you feel like you might need medication and help you rule out other contributing factors.

 - Help you identify other modalities that could help reduce symptoms, like therapy.*

 - Provide referrals to practitioners who can provide psychological assessments and medication or alternative therapies, if that is more your thing.